ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 ## How do I participate in Beatmap Spotlights League? {id=how-to-participate}

-To participate in Beatmap Spotlights, grab yourself the latest version of the [osu!(lazer) client] (https://osu.ppy.sh/home/download).
+To participate in Beatmap Spotlights, grab yourself the latest version of the [osu!(lazer) client](https://osu.ppy.sh/home/download).

 Once you're done installing and logging into your account, head over to the `playlists` tab in the `play` section and find the Beatmap Spotlights lobbies, denoted by a little green bar.
 You can also toggle the filter to show only the Beatmap Spotlight playlists in the top-right corner.